-As a result of the foregoing arrangements, we incurred \$406,319 in stevia expenditures for the three months ended September 30, 2011 compared to \$103,110 in similar expenditures for the three months ended September 30, 2010.
-The stevia-related expenses in the first quarter of fiscal 2012 have been allocated as follows: \$340,394 has been included in work in process inventory, \$8,400 has been recorded as another long-term asset at September 30, 2011 and the balance of the stevia-related costs are included in research and development on the consolidated statements of operations.
-With respect to the fiscal 2011 period amount, \$12,556 has been included as work in process inventory and the remaining costs are included in research and development expense on the consolidated statement of operations.
+As a result of the foregoing arrangements, we incurred \$179,387 in stevia expenditures for the three months ended March 31, 2012 compared to \$108,196 in similar expenditures for the three months ended March 31, 2011.
+The stevia-related expenses in the third quarter of fiscal 2012 have been allocated as follows: \$22,174 has been included in work in process inventories, \$147,803 has been recorded as crop production costs, which is a long-term asset at March 31, 2012, and the balance of the stevia-related costs are included in research and development on the consolidated statements of operations.
+With respect to the fiscal 2011 period amount, \$83,356 has been included as work in process inventory and the remaining costs are included in research and development expense on the consolidated statement of operations.

-We harvested the first commercial crop of stevia leaf in the quarter ended September 30, 2011.
-We expect to earn modest revenue from this harvest during the second quarter when leaf is shipped to our customer.
-Our agronomists focused their efforts on ensuring our plantation has a healthy stand for the first winter months, not on maximizing yield.
+We harvested the first commercial crop of stevia leaf in the quarter ended September 30, 2011, but did not earn any revenue until the following period, when we earned just modest revenue.
+In connection with this first commercial crop, our agronomists focused their efforts on ensuring our plantation has a healthy stand for the first winter months, not on maximizing yield.
 This was essentially a test harvest in which we cut only the top portion of the plants and experimented with harvesting methods and equipment settings.
-We expect the next stevia harvest will take place in the quarter ending June 2012, at which time we expect our use of best agronomic practices to be rewarded by continuing yield improvement.
+We expect the next stevia harvest of this crop, as well as new acreage we plan to plant in the spring of 2012, will take place in the first quarter of fiscal 2013.
+Inasmuch as we are still in the earliest stages of commercial stevia development, it is currently unknown whether these early crops will produce multiple cuttings and whether the cuttings will result in improved yields, although we expect future harvests will provide crop improvements as we perfect best agronomic practices for stevia.
+We further expect that our costs will be highest in the first year of production and will decline in subsequent years as we continue to harvest crops planted in prior years.